leangjia/blender_docs/manual/sculpt_paint/sculpting/tool_settings/symmetry.rst

 Tile Offset X, Y, Z
    The offset allows the option to alter the tile size along all three axes.
+   The default tile size is set to one unit.

 .. _bpy.types.Sculpt.symmetrize_direction: